Court rescinds arrest warrant for Power FM presenter - Adomonline.com

 He said he had copied the Attorney General of the said letter and prayed the Court to rescind the bench warrant.

-Ms. Yvonne Bannerman, a Senior State Attorney who held brief for Mr Godfred Yeboah Dame, a Deputy Attorney General, said her outfit was yet to receive a copy of the said letter.
+Ms. Yvonne Bannerman, a Senior State Attorney who held brief for Mr Godfred Yeboah Dame, a Deputy Attorney General, said her outfit were yet to receive a copy of the said letter.

+The court said it has not seen a copy of the letter on its docket.

-The Attorney-General (A-G) had filed a contempt application against Bennie who asserted that President Akufo-Addo had influenced some Justices of the Supreme Court to rule in his favour in an event of any election petition.
+The Attorney-General (A-G) had filed a contempt application against Bennie who asserted that the President Nana Addo Dankwa Akufo-Addo had influenced some Justices of the Supreme Court to rule in his favour in an event of any election petition.

 On December 17 this year, The A-G dragged Bennie to court over a contempt of court application.